Neural Feature Learning From Relational Database

-A Spark cluster with 60 cores, 300 GB of memory and 2 TB of disk space was used to run the rule-based OneBM algorithm.
-Features from OneBM were fit into an XGBOOST model known as the most popular model in the Kaggle community.
-Hyper-parameters of XGBOOST were auto-tuned via the Bayesian optimization for 50 iterations (see the settings in supplementary material).

 We used 10 Tesla K40 GPU (12 GB of memory each) and a Linux machine with 4 CPU cores with 100 GB of memory.
-Training one model until convergence needed 7 days.
-Auto-tuning the r2n hyper-parameters was not considered because of limited time budget.
-The network structure hyperparameters are fixed based on computational feasibility in our available computing resource (see supplementary material).
-All results are reported based on the Kaggle private leaderboard ranking information.
-The running time of the algorithms is reported in Table \ref{tab:parameters} reports the hyper-parameters used in our experiments.
+Training one model until convergence needs 7 days.
+Auto-tuning the R2N hyper-parameters was not considered because of limited time budget, instead we chose the size of the network based on our available computing resource.
+Table \ref{tab:parameters} reports the hyper-parameters used in our experiments.
 Parameters related to optimization such as learning rate have been chosen according to recommendations in the literature.